kraflab/dsda-doom/docs/doom_in_hexen.md

 ## Doom in Hexen

 This page tracks support for the "Doom in Hexen" map format and related features, as seen in ZDoom.
-This is all a work in progress - the status of any feature (including whether or not it is planned) is subject to change.

-### Current Status

-The first iteration of support is complete.
+The first iteration of support is now complete.
 There are various exceptions and notes listed in the full documentation below where things may act differently compared to other source ports.
-The remaining features (marked with :comet:) require more significant effort and will be addressed more gradually over time.
+Some of those points will be addressed over time, but others are intrinsic differences in how some things work in dsda-doom.
+The remaining planned features (:comet:) require more significant effort and will be addressed more gradually over time.

 ### Legend